rschristopher/ischristtrue.com/src/modern-views/christianity.md

 ## They Followed Him

+We are not the first to be lost, for all our ancestors before Christ were more lost.
+And look how they followed when he called,

 !!! quote "Matthew 4:18-22"
     And Jesus, walking by the sea of Galilee, saw two brethren, Simon called Peter, and Andrew his brother, casting a net into the sea: for they were fishers.
     And he saith unto them, Follow me, and I will make you fishers of men.